mainmatter/playbook/workflow/conception/README.md

 serves as a much better foundation for all subsequent discussions among the project stakeholders than any concept could do.

-## User Personas Workshop
+## Personas Workshop

-Understanding the users of the solution and what they can and will do is a critically important step of the design process.
-To appropriately implement the solution, we must understand the user's prior knowledge, skills, needs, and traits that are relevant to the solution.
-Based on this information, the persona or multiple personas can be produced to bring a user-centered approach during the process of designing the solution.
+Understanding who the future users of the application will be is a critically important step for developing a good concept.
+Their prior knowledge, skills, needs, and motivations will affect all aspects of the application.
+By defining one or more key personas representing typical users of the application, we can base all subsequent conceptional work on those in a user-centered approach.

 #### What is needed for this workshop